JohannesCo/FSCT/README.md

 You will need to install all packages in the requirements.txt file.

 If using Anaconda, create a clean environment and activate it.
-In Anaconda Prompt, type the following (replacing the path to FSCT and your desired environment name as needed):
+(Use Miniconda to save dirskspace) In Anaconda Prompt, type the following (replacing the path to FSCT and your desired environment name as needed):

 ```shell